 Do your due diligence by analysing more data from different sources like Wish.com and Ebay.com.
 After adding your products to your store and setting up your product pages, the next step is to optimize your store and product pages for SEO.
 Optimizing for SEO will help drive organic[FREE] traffic to your store.
 Here are awesome resources on SEO to get you started.

-If you love automation like me, then install SEO Doctor and put your SEO optimization on autopilot.
+If you love automation like me, then install the Kudobuzz SEO app and put your SEO optimization on autopilot.